SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 }
 ```

-The various setup parameters to use must be obtained by the team responsible of measurements for your application.
+The various setup parameters to use must be obtained from the team responsible of measurements for your application.

 For unit tests, you can set the `unitTesting` flag to emit notifications which can be used to check when analytics information is sent, and whether it is correct.

-Once the tracker has been started, you can perform measurements.
+Once the tracker has been started your application can collect analytics data.

 #### Remark